mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     cata getValue fixedExpr => 8

-Notice how again we just have to describe what happens to a single element and all the internal types are the same.
+Notice how, again, we just have to describe what happens to a single element, and all the internal types are the same.
 This keeps our code concise and fast.

 ### Anamorphism

-We can abstract away folds, can we unfold from a single value using a similar scheme?
+We can abstract away folds, but can we unfold from a single value using a similar scheme?
 Sure we can.
 For that we need an opposite of algebra, a coalgebra